 The Santa Clause 2

 My little treat is made from Hostess Ding Dongs and it’s perfect to have during a binge of the Santa Clause movies like The Santa Clause 2.
-These are so of my favorite holiday movies.
+These are some of my favorite holiday movies.
 They are just so funny to watch with the kids.

 First you’ll need to unwrap all the Ding Dongs.